d-smith/notes/aws/security-specialty/notes-post-lac-challenge.md

 * CMK resource policy
 * KMS throttling errors, encryption SDK key caching
 * CloudHSM JCE compatibility
+  * If you are developing your own custom application, your application can use the standard APIs supported by CloudHSM, including PKCS#11 and Java JCA/JCE (Java Cryptography Architecture/Java Cryptography Extensions).
+Support for Microsoft CAPI/CNG is coming soon.
+  *
 * Know the distinction of CMKs and DEKs and what KMS can manage and generate.

 ## Notes